experimental-design/bofire/CONTRIBUTING.md

 ## Type checks

-We make havily use of [Pydantic](https://docs.pydantic.dev/) to enforce type checks during runtime.
+We make heavily use of [Pydantic](https://docs.pydantic.dev/) to enforce type checks during runtime.
 Further, we use [Pyright](https://github.com/microsoft/pyright) for static type checking.
 We enforce Pyright type checks in our CI/CD pipeline.

 ## Documentation

-We use mkdocs and deploy our documentation to https://experimental-design.github.io/bofire/.
-Thereby, an API is description is extracted from the doc-strings.
+We use [MkDocs](https://www.mkdocs.org/) with [material theme](https://squidfunk.github.io/mkdocs-material/) and deploy our documentation to https://experimental-design.github.io/bofire/.
+Thereby, an API description is extracted from the doc-strings.
 Additionally, we have tutorials and getting-started-sections.